ohadre/oxy-journey/docs/development-journal.md

   - Created a global TextureLoader instance for consistency
   - Updated textures to use proper `colorSpace = THREE.SRGBColorSpace`

-## YYYY-MM-DD Game Win Condition Design: Efficiency Score
+## 2025-05-14 Game Win Condition Design: Efficiency Score

 ### Goals
 - Define a clear and engaging win condition for the game that aligns with educational objectives and promotes replayability.